 - By age 67: Have 10 times your salary saved

 Keep in mind that these are general guidelines.
-They are highly dependent on your lifestyle, individual circumstances, spending habits and alternative sources of income.
+Everybody is different.
+Your family retirement goal is highly dependent on your individual circumstances, your lifestyle, spending habits, family size and alternative sources of income.

 Know your risk tolerance level

 One common issue I see with young families is the substantial gap between their risk tolerance and the actual risk they take in their retirement and investment accounts.
 Risk tolerance is your emotional ability to accept risk as an investor.